adelaideecoinformatics/ImageRepository/README.md

 The accepted requests are as follows:

-* `url=True`   Return a temporary URL form which the image my be retrieved.
+* `url=True`   Return a temporary URL from which the image my be retrieved.
 * `xsize=<x>`    Rescale the image to fit within a width of at most x pixels.
 * `ysize=<y>`    Rescale the image to fit within a height of at most y pixels.
 * `thumbnail=True`  Return a thumbnail of the image.
 May be used with `xsize` and `ysize` to control the size of the thumbnail